szheng3/carol-web/README.md

 # Carol

+#
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
+This project was made according to designer Carol's UI.

 ## Development server